rune/rune/docs/docs/publishing/publishing-your-game.md

 All games on Rune have logos.
 Here's the guidelines for logos:

 - PNG format
-- 600×600 px resolution
+- 600×600 resolution
+- Square w/o rounded edges
 - No transparency
 - No text

+You do not need a logo to upload an initial version for playtesting.
+It's only needed before releasing the game to the Rune community.
 We can also make a logo for your game if you'd like, just ask us on [Discord](https://discord.gg/rune-devs)!

 ## Sit Back, Relax